Hepatitis B Virus: Structure, Replication, and Pathogenesis Explained

 - Enveloped.

 - The genome is partially double-stranded DNA as its positive strand is incomplete.
-The negative strand consists of 4 genes; S, C, P, and X. S gene codes HBsAg and HBeAg, P codes for DNA polymerase with reverse transcriptase activity, and X codes for X-protein that regulates transcription.
+The negative-strand consists of 4 genes; S, C, P, and X. S gene codes HBsAg and HBeAg, P codes for DNA polymerase with reverse transcriptase activity, and X codes for X-protein that regulates transcription.
 Similarly, the C gene codes for capsid or core proteins.

-- Under an electron microscope, three particles of HBV appears in the serum of patients; spherical (22 nm diameter), filamentous or tubular, and spherical, double-walled with 42 nm diameter, commonly known as Dane particle.
+- Under an electron microscope, three particles of HBV appear in the serum of patients; spherical (22 nm diameter), filamentous or tubular, and spherical, double-walled with 42 nm diameter, commonly known as Dane particle.

 - Nucleocapsids surround the DNA.
 Proteins like HBV core protein (HBcAg) attached to the genome are also enclosed by nucleocapsid, whereas the virus’s envelope consists of HBsAg and HBeAg.